Jorritboer/research_internship_report/report.typ

   For a closed formula $phi$ solution to @eq:traces2, V has a winning strategy in the game $cal(G)(overline(phi),T_A)$ from $(overline(phi_i),(s,tau))$ iff the Büchi automaton $A$ accepts the tree $tau$ from $s$, i.e. $tau in L(A)(s)$.
 ] <lemma:3>

-Problem here is, very briefly: this. (also in appendix!)

 The proof follows from a couple of key observations: the observation that the choices $V$ makes when $phi=diamond phi' $ correspond to what state to pick for the run $rho$ of $A$ on $tau$; the transition $R$ can pick when $phi= box phi'$ correspond to checking whether every infinite branch in the run has the maximum occuring priority even; and finally that the even priorities in the game correspond to the accepting states in the automaton.
 The concrete proof can be found in @appendix:lemma:3.
+However, as noted before, the proof of this lemma is only for the Büchi case (two parities).
+The hard step for higher priorities is reasoning about parity of the subformulas of the closed formula from the system of equations because they get very big and complicated quickly.
+The parity then depends on the alternation depth of these formulas (see @def:paritygame) which is hard for these large and complicated formulas.

-The proof of @th now follows from @lemma:0, @lemma:1, @th:game and @lemma:3.
+The proof of @th (for Büchi automata on trees) now follows from @lemma:0, @lemma:1, @th:game and @lemma:3.

 = Conclusion and Future Work <sec:conclusion>
-In this report we have shown a coalgebraic representation of Büchi automata.
-The construction relies upon two key ideas: working in the Kleisli category for the monad $cal(P)$ and deriving two separate commuting diagrams for the accepting and non-accepting states and obtaining the right words by utilizing fixed point equations from these two mappings.
+In this report we have shown a coalgebraic representation of Büchi automata, and more generally, parity tree automata.
+The construction relies upon two key ideas: working in the Kleisli category for the monad $cal(P)$ and deriving separate commuting diagrams for states with different parities and then utilizing fixed point equations for these different mappings for each parity.

-We explained the model in the Kleisli category in @sec:nd by showing how to construct a final coalgebra for finite words for a nondeterministic system.
+We explained the model in the Kleisli category in @sec:nd by showing how to construct a final coalgebra for finite words for a nondeterministic automaton.
 Subsequently we constructed a weakly final coalgebra to additionally obtain the infinite words within such a system.
-Building upon these ideas we derived the coalgebraic construction for Büchi automata in @results:buchi, making use of the modal mu-calculus explained in @sec:modal.
+Building upon these ideas we derived the coalgebraic construction for parity tree automata in @results:buchi, making use of the modal mu-calculus explained in @sec:modal.

-We provided a proof for *lemma*, but not for @lemma:4.5, which is crucial for coincidence result in @th, and thus understanding why the construction indeed provides the words accepted by the Büchi automaton.
-Therefore, the first next step in the internship will be understanding the proof provided by @urabe2016coalgebraic.

-After understanding the full proof of the coincidence result, we can start to think about replacing it using a different framework.
-Our goal is to replace it using a game semantics framework, which we briefly explained in @sec:modal in relation to the modal mu-calculus.
-There, we showed how one can see the check whether a formula holds in a state as a two player game between a verifier and a refuter, who want to verify, respectively refute, that the formula holds.
-Our vision is that this view can be applied to whether a word is accepted by the coalgebraic model of a Büchi automaton, and that this could simplify the result.
+In @sec:new we presented our alternate derivation of the coincidence results in @results:buchi.
+By applying game semantics we were able to give a more comprehensive proof of the results.
+Additionally, looking at this result through this alternate angle of game semantics can provide new insights into the result.

+Seeing if this alternate derivation can shed new light onto the topic, for example connections to coalgebra automata which are based on game theoretic techniques @kupke2008coalgebraic, is one direction of future work that could build upon this report.
+Secondly, future work could look into proving @lemma:3 for parity automata.
+As explained in @sec:new, we were unable to prove this lemma for the most general case due to the complicated nature of the system of equations.
+Bridging this gap would complete the alternate derivation of the coincidence result for all parity tree automata.

 #bibliography("refs.bib", style: "association-for-computing-machinery")